NightScript370/nightscript370.github.io/pages/blog.md

 		<div class="card shareCard h-100">
 			<div class="card-body">
 				<a class="h5 card-title" href="/blog/summer-2020">My summer of 2020</a>
-				<p class="card-text">Despite being in a year where everything is supposed to go wrong and generally disliking summer, this summer managed to be the best summer of my life (so far).</p>
+				<p class="card-text">A summer where everything is supposed to go wrong ended up being the best summer of my life (so far).</p>
 				<noscript class="card-text noShare"></noscript>
 			</div>
 		</div>